Adrian Molofsky

 San Francisco, CA

-• Distributed training across multiple GPUs, configuring jobs, logging metrics, and tuning hyperparameters.
+• Distributed training, configured jobs, logged metrics, and tuned hyperparameters.

 Research Intern